 Step 5: Test it out!

-When all of that is set up, turn it on and take it for a test drive!
+When all of that is set up, take the Zap for a test drive!
 The test will create a row in your spreadsheet, so you'll be able to see how it looks.
-If it all looks good, turn on your Zap and it's ready to use.
+If it all looks good, your Zap is ready to use.
 If things didn't come through as expected, confirm your fields are correctly mapped, and try again.

 BONUS: Add a "Comments" field

 If you'd like to be able to add additional information to your spreadsheet when you save a URL, you can change the trigger to New Push With Fields and add any fields you'd like to include.